-Colombia is changing it’s Colombian visa rules in December 2017, which is a significant change that adds more categories.
+Colombia changed it’s Colombian visa rules in December 2017, which was a very significant change that adds more categories.

 This is a big benefit if you need to talk to people in the U.S. compared to living in Asia or Europe.
 Colombia is the same time zone as EST or CST in the U.S., depending on the time of the year.
 And Colombia doesn’t do daylight savings.